'1001 Nights In - The A to Z Of Movies You Might Have Missed'

 Antz / Darnell & Johnson / 1998 / Woody Allen / PG

 The first (and often overlooked) computer animated offering from DreamWorks SKG Studios, remains one of their best.
 Woody Allen voices “Z”, a worker ant unhappy with his place in the world, with pretty much all of his usual onscreen characteristics intact.
 The humour is clever, dry and dark, with some pretty weighty themes (war/genocide) making this more for adults and older children than your typical animated affair.
-The voices of Sharon Stone, Sylvester Stallone, Christopher Walken and Gene Hackman simply add to the fun.
+The likeness and voices of Sharon Stone, Sylvester Stallone, Christopher Walken and Gene Hackman simply add to the fun.

 Any Given Sunday / Oliver Stone / 1999 / Al Pacino / 15

-Directed by 'General' Oliver Stone, this plays out like a war film as boardroom backlash rubs (wide) shoulders with medical ethics.
-Throwing some tense sexual politics into the pains of the game, Stone then maneuvers the pieces like a chess master, manipulating a delicious, almost Shakespearean style play.
+Directed by 'General' Oliver Stone, this plays out like a war film as boardroom backlash rubs (wide reciever) shoulders with medical ethics.
+Throwing some tense sexual politics into the pains of the game, Stone then maneuvers the individual pieces like a chess master, manipulating a delicious, almost Shakespearean play.
 Plus, there is enough action on the field to shame most major blockbusters.
 Superbly acted by old hands Al Pacino, James Woods and Dennis Quaid, other stand outs include Jaime Foxx and a never better Cameron Diaz.

 Almost Famous / Cameron Crowe / 2000 / Patrick Fugit / 15